 DNA constructs for the PSAM4 ion channels are available at Addgene.
 AAV vectors for these channels are currently in production at addgene.
 If you register your specific interests with them, then they are more likely to make available specific promoter and serotype variants for your applications.

-uPSEMs 792 and 817 will be available from www.tocris.com starting on March 27.
+uPSEMs 792 and 817 are available from www.tocris.com and www.hellobio.com.
 These uPSEMs were selected because they have the best balance of potency and selectivity.
 Between these two molecules, there are slightly different selectivity properties, which are described in the paper.
 If there is interest in uPSEMs that are not available through Tocris, then contact us!